 Becoming LeapFrog fans because of LeapReader!

 Needless to say, our child was learning so much that we became Leap Frog fans.
 Four months later, we decided to order two more LeapReader items to go with the pen.
 The first one was an interactive book called “The Human Body” since we loved how quickly he grasped the skeletal system.
 Sadly, when it arrived, it turned out to be a version of the LeapStart Go system, another similar concept introduced by LeapReader, and it wasn’t compatible with the LeapReader.
 However, the second thing we ordered was an interactive map and that turned out to be way more amazing than we thought.

 This map came in a box.
 That’s right, it was a puzzle!
 The LeapReader Interactive map is actually a double-sided puzzle.
 One side has a political map and the other side has a colorful map full of pictures of children from different countries and animals and lakes and mountains.
 The side which fast became Zaviar’s favorite is called the physical map.

 The map taught my son so many different things.
 It taught him the location of every country before he could read.
 It taught him where the tallest waterfall is, where the pyramids are, and where the great wall of China is.
 It even taught him how different children greet each other in different languages all over the world.
 Even the fact that it is a puzzle taught him how to put together any of the maps sooner than I can!

 We are hooked to the LeapReader!

-Honestly, though.
-We loved it so much that we ordered three more things some seven months later.
+Honestly, we loved it so much that we ordered three more things some seven months later.
 One of them helped me teach my son phonics, which made it so much easier for me to teach him how to read.
 Another also taught him all the names of dinosaurs and the last one helped him learn about wild animals and their habitats.